 What is the process for breaking out of inside-out thinking and unlocking growth and profit?
 The first step is to take a close look at what you know, what you think you know and what you don’t know.
 Most businesses find when they take this audit that much of their assumptions that they use to make business decisions about customers are not actually based on evidence or data and that there are contradictory views.
 We would suggest you look at all sources of information and talk to front line staff.

 It will be important as a next step to talk directly to customers.
 There are many insight techniques for this, but the gold standard is a direct conversation facilitated with professional expertise.
 Often clients are sceptical that busy buyers will be prepared to talk to us – but the opposite is the case.
-Buyers love to talk peer to peer to us about their requirements and challenges and the positive conversation is in itself a platform for increased sales, paying directly for our work.
+Buyers love to talk peer to peer with us about their requirements and challenges and the positive conversation is in itself a platform for increased sales, paying directly for our work.

 Curiosity has developed affordable proven methodologies that make world-class customer insight accessible where budgets are tight.
 An example is the QQ approach which combines a statistically significant quantitative survey with deep peer dialogue into an affordable and rapidly delivered package.